27 Historical Fiction Books About Women in STEM

 Author Molly Fader chose to set The Sunshine Girls in Iowa because her mother attended nursing school in Iowa in the late 1960s.
 She explains that many of her mother’s stories are in the book, including details about nursing school life and working in hospitals in Iowa during that time.

-Hannah’s War
+Hannah's War book cover

 Book Summary

-Groundbreaking physicist Dr. Hannah Weiss is on the verge of splitting the atom for the first time in 1938 Berlin.
+Groundbreaking physicist, Dr. Hannah Weiss, is on the verge of splitting the atom for the first time in 1938 Berlin.
 However, she’s also a Jewish woman living under the Third Reich.
-She knows that the energy created by her discovery has the power to change the world – for the good through energy creation or for the bad through mass destruction.
+She knows that the energy created by her discovery has the power to change the world, for the good through energy creation or for the bad through mass destruction.
 While her research is originally belittled, it’s eventually stolen by German colleagues.

 Seven years later, in New Mexico, Major Jack Delaney arrives in town to catch a spy.
-Someone at Los Alamos has been leaking secrets to Hilter’s scientists.
+Someone at Los Alamos has been leaking secrets to Hitler’s scientists.
 Jack’s top suspect is Hannah, an exiled physicist working on J. Robert Oppenheimer’s mission.

-In the Field
+In the Field book cover

 Book Summary